Aksumar/DbTest/README.md

 Static final field `usedNumbers` in the interface `SignalNumber` that is thread safe HashSet helps to detect if more than one service assosiated with a signal.

 2) All services that handle signals are autowired to the main service `AlgoServiceImpl` and tranfered to the map.
 It helps to find a necessary service with O(1).

+P.S.
+Unfortunately, I don't have enough time to add unit tests, even though I understand how important they are :(